Support your macOS users

-When you upgrade Desktop Password Sync to use Platform Single Sign-On 2.0, syncing is supported at the macOS login window.
+• When you upgrade Desktop Password Sync to use Platform Single Sign-on (Platform SSO) 2.0, syncing is supported at the macOS login window.

 To prepare users for the changes to their sign-in flow, Okta provides a series of templates to communicate Desktop Password Sync plans.
 Download the templates from the Launch Kit for Okta Admins, and then use the appropriate wording to explain the new authentication process to users.